 For more information on what I am interested in, see Research.

-In the academic year 2020/21, I organized the exercise classes for Linear Algebra 1 and 2 at Heidelberg University.
+Since 2020, I taught the course "Einführung in die Geometrie" together with Beatrice Pozzetti, held seminars in the Heidelberg Experimental Geometry Lab, and organized the exercise classes for Linear Algebra 1 and 2 as well as of a course on translation surfaces at Heidelberg University.
 In fall 2019, I taught Honors Calculus at NYU Shanghai.
 Previously, I taught MATB43 (Introduction to Analysis), STAB41 (Financial Derivatives), and MATD01 (Fields and Groups) at University of Toronto Scarborough.
 For more information and my previous teaching in Karlsruhe, see Teaching.